-The City of Powell River has implemented measures and taken actions to help prevent the spread of COVID-19 by following direction from the Provincial Health Officer, Government of BC, Vancouver Coastal Health and Government of Canada.
+The City of Powell River has implemented measures and taken actions to help prevent the spread of COVID-19 by following direction from the Provincial Health Officer, BC Centre for Disease Control, Government of BC, Vancouver Coastal Health and Government of Canada.

-With restrictions and closures slowly being lifted, the City is closely monitoring the provinces Restart BC strategy.
-News, updates, and any changes to the City’s responses and actions are posted here and on the City's Facebook page and Twitter feed.
-See the links at the bottom of the page for COVID-19 information from government, health authorities and other support agencies.
+With restrictions and closures slowly being lifted, the City is closely monitoring the Restart BC strategy.
+News, updates and any changes to the City’s responses and actions are posted here and on Facebook and Twitter.
+If you have any questions not addressed on this page, please email firstname.lastname@example.org

-The City will return to the Committee of the Whole and regular Council meeting schedule beginning Thursday, July 2 with the regular meeting at 7 pm.
+The City will return to the Committee of the Whole, regular Council and Finance Committee meeting schedule beginning Thursday, July 2 with the regular meeting at 7 pm.
 Committee of the Whole meetings begin on Tuesday, July 14 at 3:30 pm in Council Chambers.
+The Finance Committee begins meeting on Thursday, July 23 at 3:30 pm.
 The meetings are held in the new Council Chambers in the old library space at City Hall.
 All meetings remain open to the public but are held in compliance with the Provincial Health Officer’s physical distancing parameters.
 The city recommends following the meetings via the live stream service available on its website powellriver.ca.

 Other facilities :